Shivter14/SysShivt-tools/README.md

   bp1           Opens up .bp1 files with a class-like system. ssp           SysShivt tools package installer.
 ```
-### It also includes some EXEs and Batch files that you might find in most CMD projects such as:
-- batbox.exe
-- download.exe
-- 7za.exe
-- getlen.cmd
-- box.cmd
-- Caesar.cmd
 ## Why are all the versions in zip files?
-That is becose SysShivt tools uses this repository as a download server so it can detect updates and automatically install them.
-(It's really cool considering it's all done by batch files)
+That is because SysShivt tools uses this repository as a download server so that it can detect updates and automatically install them.

 # How to install sysshivt tools
 ```